 Description

-The western section, which later formed the rear wall of a narrow C19 stable range (now demolished), has rendered upper parts, and the lower walls are formed of thinly-coursed stonework of C19 character thought to be later underpinning.
-There are the remains of a chamfered plinth above, cut back in places, and above this are three or four courses of large squared sandstone blocks, identified as undisturbed medieval fabric.
-Various secondary openings pierce the wall including a drain, sockets for floor timbers and a larger hatch with a stone chute below.
-At the east end of this section the later re-facing extends up to the base of the rendered top section.
-Five short attached sections of cross walling that originally formed part of the C19 stable range, and which buttress the city wall, are not of special interest and are excluded from the listing.
+The wall consists of two sections: a longer western part and a shorter eastern part, separated by a set-back.
+The western section, which once served as the rear wall of a narrow 19th-century stable range that has since been demolished, features rendered upper parts.
+The lower walls are made of thinly-coursed stonework typical of the 19th century, believed to be later underpinning.
+There are remnants of a chamfered plinth above, which has been cut back in places, and above this are three or four courses of large squared sandstone blocks identified as undisturbed medieval fabric.
+The wall includes various secondary openings such as a drain, sockets for floor timbers, and a larger hatch with a stone chute below.
+At the eastern end of this section, the later re-facing reaches up to the base of the rendered top section.
+Five short attached sections of cross walling that originally formed part of the 19th-century stable range and buttress the city wall are not of special interest and are excluded from the listing.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.